Photos and Postcards: Now and Then Part Two

 I stayed at this hotel last October and later purchased this old postcard posted in 1926.
 The apartment is on the next to the top floor as pictured on the right in the photograph with a Stone balustrade of a balcony on front side and iron railing on the side to the left in photo.

-Who know there may be a third part, some day.
+Who knows if there may be a third part, some day.
 Hopefully these inspire you to do a few of your own.

 Kelly Wheaton ©2023 – All Rights Reserved